Kayyoli/Kayyoli/README.md

 ---

-<p align="center">Feel free to reach out if you want to connect or collaborate on exciting AI/ML projects!</p>
+Feel free to reach out if you want to connect or collaborate on exciting AI/ML and Data Science projects!